lynnlangit/aws-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ### Why do this
  - USE genomic reference datasets in cloud-based analysis
-    - GCP hosts a number of genomic reference datasets in GCS buckets.
+    - AWS hosts a number of genomic reference datasets in GCS buckets.
-    - Many of these datasets can be accessed by the Terra.bio platform (which runs on GCP).
+    - Many of these datasets can be accessed by the Terra.bio platform (which runs on AWS).
   - USE genomic reference data in your analysis **without having to upload any reference data** to the cloud.
 Examples of standard analysis tools (and other usages) are listed below:
     - [GATK](https://software.broadinstitute.org/gatk/) - genomic analysis toolkit
     - [Hail](https://hail.is/) - variant discovery library
     - Your custom analysis
-      - Interactive analysis with Jupyter notebooks on the GCP/Terra.bio platform --or--
+      - Interactive analysis with Jupyter notebooks on the AWS/Terra.bio platform --or--
-      - Scalable, batch workflows with WDL scripts/cromwell engine on the GCP/Terra.bio platform
+      - Scalable, batch workflows with WDL scripts/cromwell engine on the AWS/Terra.bio platform

  ---